nandac/letterloom/tests/test-invalid-signatures/test.typ

 /// test-invalid-signatures
 ///
 /// Synopsis:
-/// Test case for various signature validation scenarios, including missing, empty,
-/// and invalid signature data, to ensure robust signature validation in letterloom.
+/// Test case that validates the letterloom function properly handles invalid
+/// signature parameters by testing various error conditions for the `signatures` field.
 ///
 /// Purpose:
-/// Validates that the letterloom function properly handles various signature
-/// validation scenarios including missing, empty, and invalid signature data.
+/// Ensures that the validation system correctly identifies and reports errors
+/// when signature data is missing, malformed, or contains invalid content.
 ///
 /// Test Scenarios:
-/// 1.
-Signatures field is completely missing
-/// 2.
-Signatures field is an empty tuple
+/// - Missing signatures field (not provided in function call)
-/// 3.
-Signatures are provided as strings instead of dictionaries
+/// - Signatures provided as strings instead of dictionaries
-/// 4.
-Signature dictionaries are missing the required 'name' field
+/// - Signature dictionaries missing the required 'name' field
-/// 5.
-Signature names are invalid types (number, calculated value, none)
+/// - Signature names with invalid types (number, calculated value, none)
-/// 6.
-Signature names are empty strings
+/// - Signature names as empty strings
 ///
 /// Expected Behavior:
-/// The function should panic with appropriate error messages for each
+/// The function should panic with clear error messages indicating the specific
-/// validation failure scenario.
+/// validation failure for each test case.
 ///
 /// Expected Errors:
-/// - "panicked with: \"signatures are missing.\""
+/// - "signatures are missing." - when signatures field is not provided
-/// - "panicked with: \"the signature must be a dictionary with a name field and an optional signature field.\""
+/// - "signature 'name' must be a dictionary with a name field and an optional signature field." - when signature is not a dictionary
-/// - "panicked with: \"the signature name is missing.\""
+/// - "signature name is missing." - when name field is not present in signature dictionary
-/// - "panicked with: \"the signature name must be a string or content block.\""
+/// - "signature name 'value' must be a string or content block." - when name field has wrong type
-/// - "panicked with: \"the signature name is empty.\""
+/// - "signature name is empty." - when name field is empty
 ///
 /// Validation:
-/// Ensures that the signature validation system correctly identifies
+/// Ensures that the signature validation system properly enforces the requirement
+/// that signatures must be properly structured dictionaries with valid name fields.
+///
+/// Note:
+/// This test validates that the signatures field, which is required for all letters,
-/// structural and content issues in signature data and provides
+/// must contain properly formatted signature data with valid names.
-/// appropriate error feedback.
 ///
 #import "/src/lib.typ": *